Get Hands-on with Amazon EKS - Workshop Event Series

 Backup Package (.bacpac) file

 The .bacpac file consists of copied metadata and the data compressed to a file.
-It's a best practice to use a .bacpack file for databases that are about 200 GB.
+It's a best practice to use a .bacpack file for databases that are less than 200 GB.
 You can use Export/Import or the SQLPackage.exe (command line) utility to create a .bacpac file.
 For more information about the .bacpac file, see Migrate SQL Server databases from an Azure SQL database to Amazon RDS for SQL Server using bacpac method.

-Generate and Publish Script Wizard
+SQL Server Generate and Publish Script Wizard

 If your database is smaller than 1 GB, then you can use the Generate and Publish Script Wizard.
 For larger databases, you can use the Import and Export Wizard or Bulk copy methods to script the schema of the database.
 For more information about the Generate and Publish Script Wizard, see How to: Generate a script (SQL Server Management Studio) in the Microsoft SQL Server documentation.